 Other intuitive touches include gear pockets under the seat and a small center hatch in the deck.
 I’ve never been a fan of these Tarpon traditions.
 I feel like the hatch and pockets prevent me from comfortably standup fishing in the boat.
 But the Tarpon’s not a standup boat.
 After a couple trips in the Tarpon, I have to admit, the pocket and hatch come in handy.

 Over the past 20 years, the Tarpon line has gone through upgrades and modernization to stay relevant.
-The Tarpon 120 2019 may be the latest member of the family, but its sporty performance and smart features will prove itself timeless.
+The 2019 model of the Tarpon 120 may be the latest member of the family, but its sporty performance and smart features will prove equally timeless.